 high users to pay more than they do today but still a lot less than what was previously projected

-So Energy is working with the Government to finalise the details of how we’re implementing the Energy Price Guarantee.
-We’ll update you as soon as we have more information - continue to check back on this FAQ.
-Our blog is a really useful source of information for your energy-related questions, including details of the Energy Bills Support Scheme, a guide to energy assistance ahead of winter, reasons for energy prices changes, and much more.
+Our blog is a really useful source of information for your energy-related questions, including details of the Energy Price Guarantee, a guide to energy assistance ahead of winter, reasons for energy price changes, and much more.